 If you want to get away from the hustle and bustle of Manhattan for a few hours, I recommend you visit the Bronx Zoo, the largest metropolitan zoo in the world.

 With nearly 4,000 species, here you can see animals native to North America as well as other animals from Asia, Africa and Madagascar.
-A highly recommended activity if you are traveling with children, as well as inexpensive.
+A highly recommended activity if you are traveling with children, as well as economical.

 Get on board the little train that runs through the park and enjoy all its corners, the garden is beautiful from end to end.

-Eat in the borough's Little Italy
+Eat in the Little Italy of this district

 Visit Yankee Stadium

 You can't leave New York without enjoying the true American king of sports, baseball.
-The New York Yankees are the local team and the team that plays in the 4 major leagues with the most titles.
+The New York Yankees are the home team and the team that plays in the 4 major leagues with the most titles.
 Whether you travel during baseball season or not, you can (and should) take the opportunity to visit the Yankee Stadium.
 Here is also an article on how to buy tickets to enjoy baseball in New York.

 Undoubtedly, an experience that you can only experience here, since you've only seen it on TV or in the movies.